Reviewed and Validated by: Naman Jain, Associate

 Introduction – Intermediary Liability in India

 Given the wide ambit of Intermediaries, Content Liability for Intermediaries needs to be brought within scope.
-This is of importance given the number of fake/hate posts being posted on Social Media.
+This is important given the number of fake/hate posts being posted on Social Media.
 The test to determine whether an intermediary is to be held liable or not for content liability can be the ‘Test of Pecuniary Gain’, which is basically whether an intermediary is financially benefitting from the posting of the content or not.
-If yes, then the intermediary needs to put in robust system(s) for approval of the content, including quality control, as can be prescribed by the Government of India and regular audits of such systems by appropriate authorities.
+If yes, then the intermediary needs to put in a robust system(s) for approval of the content, including quality control, as can be prescribed by the Government of India, and regular audits of such systems by appropriate authorities.

 WHO ARE INTERMEDIARIES?, SECTION 79 OF IT ACT, 2000